 Students may select 11-12 credits of general electives to earn a Bachelor of Science Degree.
+Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.

 Mathematics

 College of Arts & Sciences Desiree Libengood, Dean